Foundation & Leasing Knowledge (9:30am – 5pm: 6 hours of CPD each day)

 - Structural and tactical moves

-- Job roles in RE designing, constructing, funding, letting, occupying, maintaining, managing, servicing, selling and investing
+- Job roles in designing, constructing, funding, letting, occupying, maintaining, managing, servicing, selling and investing in property

 - Who does what and why?